hsalvesen/Oceans2700/README.md

 # Exercise 1 : Safe Crack

 ## High Level Overview:
 This experience includes a simulated vault cracking sequence which is realised through the interaction between an STM32F303 Discovery board, a potentiometer, a lock-picking robot's servo, and an LED light.
 The concept is centered around the notion of a vault with a dial lock.
-The dial, represented by the potentiometer, needs to be manipulated in a certain pattern to 'crack' the vault's code, similar to how a lock-picking robot would function.
+The dial, represented by the potentiometer, rests on a Cartesian plane and needs to be manipulated in a certain pattern to 'crack' the vault's code, similar to how a lock-picking robot would function.
 The STM32F303 Discovery board is the heart of the system, responsible for interfacing with the potentiometer and mimicking the movements of a lock-picking robot's servo.

 ## Subtasks
 1. Interfacing with Potentiometer: The STM32F303 Discovery board must be programmed to read the analog inputs from the potentiometer, which represents the dial on the vault.
 The position of the dial is determined by the resistance of the potentiometer, which changes as it is turned.
 2. Mimicking Lock-Picking Robot's Servo: Based on the analog inputs from the potentiometer, the board will simulate the actions of a lock-picking robot's servo.
 This includes rotating the dial to certain positions and pausing for a specified amount of time to mimic the process of 'feeling' for the correct combination.
-3. Checking Combination: The board will be programmed to recognize specific sequences of movements as combinations.
-For example, if the dial moves to the right to 30, then left to 20, and finally right to 10, this could be recognized as a correct combination.
+3. Checking Combination: The board will be programmed to recognise specific sequences of movements as combinations.
+For example, if the dial, on  moves to the right to 30 degrees, then left to 20 degrees, and finally right to 10 degrees, this could be recognized as a correct combination.
 4. LED Light Activation: Once a correct combination is entered, the board will send a signal to light up the LED.
 This serves as a visual confirmation that the correct combination has been entered and the vault is 'unlocked'.

-NB: Since the final task is an extension of this task, only the final task is shown, so R4 contains the actual string to be stepped through, whilst R5 holds each byte or character.
-The binary value of this register is then displayed in the 8 LEDs.
 ___

 ## Modularisation: